russellhancox/duti/README.md

 # About duti
-duti is a command-line utility capable of setting default applications for various document types on Mac OS X, using Apple's Uniform Type Identifiers.
+duti is a command-line utility capable of setting default applications for various document types on macOS, using Apple's Uniform Type Identifiers.
 A UTI is a unique string describing the format of a file's content.
 For instance, a Microsoft Word document has a UTI of com.microsoft.word.doc.
 Using duti, the user can change which application acts as the default handler for a given UTI.

 # Compiling